Subscribe Now: 1 Full Year for Only $14.95!

 Wheelchair Accessibility at Saratoga Springs' Pool

 Saratoga Springs' High Rock Spring Pool has a chair-lift device that can lower guests in wheelchairs into the shallow end of the pool.
 Check with any lifeguard for assistance on using the lift.

 A small playground set is located near the pool in the Congress Park section of the resort.
 The set has a small plastic slide and a couple of sections with a few steps for toddlers to go up and down.
 Safety seems to be Disney's concern here - there are no swings, and the entire area is covered in sand.

 Restaurants and Dining

-Treehouse Villas do not have their own dedicated restaurants, but there are plenty to be found at Saratoga Springs and Downtown Disney.
+Treehouse Villas do not have their own dedicated restaurants, but there are plenty to be found at Saratoga Springs and Disney Springs.
 Saratoga Springs has one table service and one counter service restaurants.
-If these don't fit your needs you can hop on a boat near the Carriage House and ride over to Downtown Disney.
+If these don't fit your needs you can hop on a boat near the Carriage House and ride over to Disney Springs.

 The Turf Club Bar & Grill

 There's rarely a crowd at this out-of-the-way spot, so it's nice to request an outdoor table on a sunny day and enjoy a drink and appetizers on the shady terrace.
 The grilled Caesar salad is the best salad at Disney World.

 When the weather's nice, ask for an outdoor table; you can spot golfers on the adjacent Lake Buena Vista golf course and look across the way to Downtown Disney.
 Tucked off the lobby of the Saratoga Springs Resort, the dining room is equestrian-themed.